Skip to content

 What Are Nopales?

-Nopales are the edible paddles of the prickly pear cactus, a plant native to Mexico that has been cultivated and enjoyed since ancient times.
-They have a tender texture with a slightly tangy, fresh flavor, and are a staple ingredient in traditional Mexican cooking.
+Nopales are the edible paddles of the prickly pear cactus, native to Mexico and enjoyed since ancient times.
+They grow in flat, spine-covered paddles and contain a natural viscosity, similar to okra, which helps retain moisture in hot climates.

 Ingredients